cucumber/docs/content/configuration.md

 {{% /block %}}

 {{% block "javascript" %}}
-For more information on how to configure your options, have a look at the [cucumber-js docs on GitHub](https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md).
+For more information on how to configure options, have a look at the [cucumber-js docs on GitHub](https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md).
 {{% /block %}}